 - In the search bar, type Paris and press Enter.

 The map zooms out to show the city.

-- On the ribbon, click the Bookmarks button and click Add Bookmark.
+- On the Contents toolbar, click the Bookmarks button and click Add bookmark.

-- Close the Bookmarked places window and the pop-up.
+- Close the Bookmarks pane and the pop-up.

 Now that you've marked locations in two ways, you'll navigate to them.

 The map zooms to the Eiffel Tower.
-It may have zoomed in too close.
+It may have zoomed in too far.

-- Zoom out until the Eiffel Tower is visible.
+- Zoom in until the Eiffel Tower is more visible.

 - On the ribbon, click the Bookmarks button and click Paris.